Overview and aims

 - The internet of things and the semantic web

-After studying this module you should be able to:
+After studying the Big Data MBA module you should be able to:

 - critically evaluate the key approaches and challenges for managing and utilising big data in organisations using current thinking in the field with respect to the role of relational and non-relational database technologies